“He did not believe in God. He believed in the future.”

-Fran Finney met Hal Finney at the California Institute of Technology (Caltech).
-She was a junior when Hal arrived as a freshman.
-She first saw him during “rotation week”: “I saw him in the middle of being lifted and carried by [upperclassmen].”
-She recalled how people would cluster around him for philosophical discussions: “When he spoke, what he said was usually worth listening to.”
+Fran Finney said this of her husband Hal Finney in a 2019 Cryonics Magazine interview — five years after his death.
+She had met Hal at Caltech: she was a junior when he arrived as a freshman, first seeing him during “rotation week” being “lifted and carried by [upperclassmen].”
+She remembered people clustering around him for philosophical discussions, because “when he spoke, what he said was usually worth listening to.”

 Bitcoin